 I have said it before, but it bears repeating.
 As Executive Administrators, you own the calendar, but you have to be intentional in your calendar management.
 Only you have the power to effect real change in time and meeting management.
-The concept of timeboxing or batching is not a one size fits all fix and it has to be flexible, but establishing the structure makes the difference.
-You can implement changes that will revolutionize how your executive partner works and that will ultimately impact the broader organization!
+The concept of timeboxing or batching is not a one size fits all fix, and it has to be flexible, but establishing the structure makes the difference.
+You can implement changes that will revolutionize how your executive partner works and that will ultimately impact the broader team!
 If you don't think it is possible or that you have the ownership or power to make the necessary changes, then it won't be.
 If you decide that you are willing to be an agent of change, you can and will revolutionize your team and increase productivity across your organization.
 Trust me when I say that everyone is thinking the same thing when comes to meeting culture, but the difference is that you are the key to actually making it happen.
 That puts you in a unique position as a strategic business partner and a vital asset to the business.

 "How many hours in a week should be focused solely on the business with no meetings?"

 Most people answer this question about the same.
 They all start at 20 hours a week, but that just seems crazy to them.
 They go down to 10 hours, but that too feels like a luxury.
 So, they settle at 1 or 2 hours a day - if they are lucky!
 What just happened?
 Well, they just crumbled under the hopeless weight of the meeting culture and gave up on having the power to change it.
-They might not have the power to impact the overall company meeting culture, but as EAs we do.
+They might not have the power to impact the overall company meeting culture, but as EAs, we do.

 We have access they don't have.
 We have influence they don't have.
-And again, we literally own the tool that is making their work life miserable.
+And again, we literally own the tool that is making their work-life miserable.